Daniel-hub-es/mews_interview_2025/README.md

   amount_of_reservations desc;
 ```

-The following query shows the `gender`  that usually makes more online check-ins and the weekdays that make more reservations:
+The next queries shows the `gender`  that usually makes more online check-ins and the weekdays that make more reservations:

 ```sql
 select